 Fermented foods are one of the best categories to start with because the difference between raw, unpasteurised organic ferments and mass-market supermarket versions is genuinely noticeable.
 Traditional sauerkrauts and kimchis, kvass and live ferments carry the friendly bacteria that often get pasteurised out of mainstream fermented products.
 A 2019 review in Nutrients found that regular consumption of fermented foods is associated with improved gut microbial diversity and markers of digestive health.
 Browse the Fermented Foods edit for options.

-For everyday staples, the Organic Pantry range covers grains, oils, pulses and baking goods produced without synthetic pesticides or artificial fertilisers.
+For everyday staples, the Pantry covers grains, oils, pulses and baking goods produced without synthetic pesticides or artificial fertilisers.
 Organic versions of the highest-turnover items in your kitchen (oats, flour, olive oil, rice) compound quickly, because these are the products you buy most often.

 Organic beauty and body care

 The ingredients on the outside of a bottle eventually end up on the inside of your skin, which is why organic beauty matters.
 The Soil Association’s COSMOS organic standard certifies beauty products that meet organic farming requirements for their plant ingredients and exclude a long list of synthetic chemicals.
 Look for that mark specifically, since ‘natural’ and ‘organic’ are used loosely in beauty marketing but only certified organic carries the actual audit behind it.
-Browse the Organic skincare edit to filter by certification.
+Browse the skincare edit to filter by certification.

 Oral care is one of the worst-offending corners of the bathroom for single-use plastic, and one of the best places to make an organic and zero-waste switch at the same time.
 Toothpaste in glass jars, toothpaste tablets, floss in reusable packaging and compostable toothbrushes now come in organic formulations that work as well as the mass-market versions.
 Browse the Oral Care edit.